avivace/j2-resume/resume.md

 :   I partecipate in civic-hacking projects, I love producing quality documentation for the community and everything I worked on is available with an Open Source license.

 Web
 :   I worked and learnt a lot of backend and frontend frameworks, CMS, and various components.
-I extensively used Wordpress, Node (with Express and Fastify), Bootstrap 3 and 4, MaterializeCSS and more.
+I developed entire projects taking care of the full stack, extensively using Wordpress, Node (with Express and Fastify), Bootstrap 3 and 4, MaterializeCSS, MongoDB (and mongoose), MySQL, sqlite and more.

 Languages
 :   In university I had the chance to work on assignments and course projects using Prolog and LISP (Programming Paradigms), Ruby (Computational Biology), R (Statistics) and C (Embedded Systems).
 Personally I really love Javascript, Node and its community plugin ecosystem.